Roman Catholic Diocese of Oradea Mare

-The Diocese of Oradea (Dioecesis Magnovaradinensis Latinorum, Nagyváradi Római Katolikus Egyházmegye, Dieceza Romano-Catolică de Oradea Mare) is a Roman Catholic ecclesiastical territory in Romania, named after its episcopal see in the city of Oradea.
+The Diocese of Oradea (Dioecesis Magnovaradinensis Latinorum, Nagyváradi Római Katolikus Egyházmegye, Dieceza Romano-Catolică de Oradea Mare) is a Latin Church ecclesiastical territory of the Catholic Church in Romania, named after its episcopal see in the city of Oradea.

 Description

 It covers most of Crişana—the counties of Bihor and Arad, 10.5% of which are Catholic.
 Its adherents are predominantly Hungarian.
 It is suffragan to the Bucharest Archdiocese, like all Romanian bishoprics.
 Its bishop since 2008 is László Böcskei.
 Its present Cathedral of St. Mary also has the status of minor basilica.

 History

 Oradea has been, under the names of Várad (Nagyvárad since 1872) (in Hungarian), Veľký Varadín (in Slovakian) and Großwardein (in German), the see of several major denominational Christian church communities during its history.

-A diocese of the Latin Rite in the former Kingdom of Hungary, the Diocese of Várad/Grosswardein was suffragan to the Archbishopric of Kalocsa-Bács.
+A diocese in the former Kingdom of Hungary, the Diocese of Várad/Grosswardein was suffragan to the Archbishopric of Kalocsa-Bács.
 The foundation of the see around 1020 is ascribed by the historian György Pray to King Stephen I of Hungary; the seat of the diocese, however, was then Byhor (Bihar), whence it was transferred by King Ladislaus I of Hungary to Várad (Oradea) in 1077.
 The statutes of the chapter of 1370 explicitly attribute the founding of the see to King Ladislaus.
 The patron of the diocese is Ladislaus.
 Sixtus (1103–1113) is said to have been the first bishop.

 In 1241, the bishopric and the city were devastated during the Mongol invasion of Europe.
 In the 14th and 15th centuries, the diocese developed considerably, and as early as the 14th century embraced six archidiaconates, with over 300 parishes.
 Bishop Andreas Báthori (1329–1345) rebuilt the cathedral in Gothic style.
 Jotram (1383–1395) erected the famous equestrian statue of King Ladislaus.
 From that epoch dates also the Hermes, now preserved at Győr, which contains the skull of King Ladislaus, and which is a masterpiece of the Hungarian goldsmith's art.
 Bishop János Vitéz (alias Johann Vitíz von Zredna, 1445–1465) was one of the most distinguished and active promoters of Humanism in Hungary.
 The political dissolution following the Battle of Mohács in 1526 and the spread of Protestantism caused the rapid decline of the diocese.
 After the death of György Martinuzzi (1535–1551), the greatest of the bishops of Várad and the advisor of King János Szapolyai and Queen Isabella, the see deteriorated.